smithakolan/NFT-Big-Data-Analysis/RUNNING.md

 time ${SPARK_HOME}/bin/spark-submit Data_Analysis\analyse_stats.py
 ```

-The program produces two files as output which can be found on HDFS.
+The program produces two files as output which can be found on HDFS. <br />
-dapp_volume.json - Contains 1 Day, 7 Days and 30 Days Volume of NFT sold for the top 10 NFTs with respect to each of the Dapps.
+dapp_volume.json - Contains 1 Day, 7 Days and 30 Days Volume of NFT sold for the top 10 NFTs with respect to each of the Dapps. <br />
 dapp_optimality.json - Contains optimality score of Dapps
 <br /><br />
 #### Rarity